Be Famous at Home.

 Build Deep Friendship

 Being a leader is quite lonely.
-The Leader’s Heart provides space for you to develop a group of friends who face the same struggles and help you grow.
+The Leader’s Heart provides space for you to develop a group of friends you can grow with and journey alongside.

 In-person retreat dates: